Skip to main content

 The number of lesions and affected regions can vary.
 Those who are vaccinated tend to have fewer lesions and a milder illness.
 Lesions can be found on all parts of the body, including palmar and plantar areas.
 Localized pain or swelling in regions such as the throat or rectum without visible sores can also occur.
 Asymptomatic or Subclinical infection can occur.

-In the current outbreak, lesions frequently begin and affect the genital, anal and oral areas.
+In patients with potential exposure in Canada, lesions frequently begin and affect the genital, anal and oral areas.
 Some cases developed proctitis (rectal pain, bloody stools, diarrhea).
 Facial lesions can potentially lead to ocular involvement, affecting the conjunctivae and cornea.
+Clinical presentation for those in the outbreak areas of Africa may differ, so a high index of suspicion should remain for anybody reporting skin lesions returning from outbreak areas.

 Symptoms last 2 to 4 weeks.

-Children, pregnant women and some immunocompromised individuals are considered at higher risk for severe disease.
+Special populations such as children, pregnant people and some immunocompromised individuals are considered at higher risk for severe disease.
 Recent cases in Canada and western countries have been described as mild.
-Hospitalizations are uncommon, but may be needed for pain control or management of secondary complications.
-Deaths are rare in western countries.
+Hospitalizations are uncommon but may be needed for pain control or management of secondary complications.
+Deaths are rare in developed countries.

 Long-term skin effects, such as prolonged ulcer healing and scarring, have been described in the literature.
 Complications can include secondary infections (for example, cellulitis), and less frequently pneumonia, sepsis, encephalitis and keratitis leading to vision loss.